2 historic shipwrecks and their artefacts found in Singapore's territorial waters

 ISEAS’ research also noted that direct parallels can be made between the finds from the first shipwreck and those from archaeological excavations at Empress Place conducted in 2015 and from past excavations at Fort Canning Park.

-The second shipwreck, noted ISEAS’ research, is likely to be the Shah Munchah, a merchant vessel which sank while voyaging from China back to India in 1796.
+The second shipwreck, noted ISEAS’ research, is likely to be the Shah Munchah, a merchant vessel that sank while voyaging from China back to India in 1796.

 Artefacts recovered from this shipwreck include a range of Chinese ceramics and non-ceramic artefacts, such as copper-alloy, glass sand agate objects, as well as four anchors and nine cannons of the ship.
 The cannons were typically mounted on merchant ships employed by the East India Company during the 18th and early 19th centuries, and used mostly for defensive purposes and signalling.

-Among the key non-ceramic finds in the second shipwreck were a jar shard depicting a dragon motif; an earthenware duck; figurines of Guanyin’s head, happy Buddha and a boy of good fortune; fully intact dog and mythical sea creature Makara figurines; a figurine of a Chinese couple holding fans on a biscuit base; and a Qingbai figurine of a horse with a side-saddle rider.
+Among the key non-ceramic finds in the second shipwreck were a jar shard depicting a dragon motif; an earthenware duck; figurines of Guanyin’s head, happy Buddha and a boy of good fortune; figurines of a dog and mythical sea creature Makara; a figurine of a Chinese couple holding fans on a biscuit base; and a Qingbai figurine of a horse with a side-saddle rider.

 “Had the ship survived another 23 years, she would almost certainly have called at the re-established port of Singapore.
 Her incredibly diverse cargo provides great insights into the type of goods that would have been exchanged and purchased by the new inhabitants of this fledging city,” said Dr Flecker.